The Voice

 Read all about our Sailing Trip.

-To celebrate the group’s success over the year, we all took a trip out to ‘Enlightened’ at Hylands house.
+Last Christmas we all took a trip out to ‘Enlightened’ at Hylands house.
 The evening was filled with beautiful lights, hot chocolates and a lot of laughs.
-Oh and some icy toes of course!
+Oh and some icy toes too!

-Trips out give members an opportunity to discover something new, spend time with friends from The Voice in a different setting and most of all have fun!
+Trips out give members an opportunity to discover something new, spend time with other Voice members in a different setting, and most of all have fun!

 Holiday Club